A well stocked pantry is valuable for many reasons, right?

 Supermarket shelves emptied in hours, price gouging, violence… In most cases these localities would have been without fresh supplies for only a few days, a week at most.

-You can avoid scenes like this if your pantry or garage or spare room contains the basic supplies for at least a month.
+You can avoid scenes like this if your pantry or garage or spare room contains the basic supplies for at least a month, but preferably three.

 - Your DIY Food Bank – Insurance you can eat!